nasa/HDTN/README.md

 =========
 This repository comes equiped with code to launch a web-based user interface to display statistics for the HDTN engine.
 It relies on a dependency called Boost Beast which is packaged as a header-only library that comes with a standard Boost installation.
-The web interface requires OpenSSL since the web interface supports both http as well as https, and hence both ws (WebSocket) and wss (WebSocket Secure).
+The web interface will use OpenSSL (if found by CMake) since the web interface supports both http as well as https, and hence both ws (WebSocket) and wss (WebSocket Secure).
+If OpenSSL is not found, the web interface will only support http/ws.
+The web user interface is enabled by default at compile time.
+If the web user interface is not desired, it can be turned off by setting the CMakeCache.txt variable `USE_WEB_INTERFACE:BOOL` to `OFF`.

-From the HDTN directory, compile HDTN, open the CMakeCache file in the build directory and turn on the web interface:
-* mkdir build
-* cd build
-* cmake ..
-* nano CMakeCache.txt
-* Set 'USE_WEB_INTERFACE:BOOL' to ON
-* make -j8

-Now anytime that HDTNOneProcess runs, the web page will be accessible at http://localhost:8086
+Now anytime that HDTNOneProcess runs, the web page will be accessible at `http://localhost:8086`

 Simulations
 =========